caprover/caprover/README.md

 ### Setup Domain and DNS

 To do this, you need to login to the domain provider which you used to purchase your `mydomain.com` domain.
 You can use GoDaddy.com or NameCheap.com.
 If you are first time buyer with GoDaddy, just google for GoDaddy 99 cent domains.
-You'll find copouns that offer 1-year leas for dot com domains for 99 cents!
+You'll find coupons that offer 1-year lease for dot com domains for 99 cents!

 After you purchased your domain, look for DNS settings under your domain settings.
 You should see a table of some sort with various entries.
 Look for an ADD button.
 Then fill the entries: